FoUnDeRR/datamining-hub/README.md

 > As the start, we only do stuff in the `Console` tab.

 > [!WARNING]
-> DO NOT try experiments and codes in your stable Discord client unless you know what you are doing.
+> **DO NOT** try to do experiments in your stable Discord client unless you know what you are doing.
+There are many chances that you will either break your client or get your account disabled.
 Instead, use [Discord Public Test Build](https://ptb.discord.com/download) or [Discord Canary Build](https://canary.discord.com/download)

 ### Major Functions